farman1094/Protfolio/README.md

 ## About

 I am a smart contract security researcher focused on identifying high-impact vulnerabilities in DeFi protocols.
-I have audited a wide range of systems, including perpetual exchanges, stablecoins, lending protocols, tokenized vaults, staking systems, yield protocols, and cross-chain infrastructure.
+I have audited a wide range of systems, including perpetual exchanges, stablecoins, tokenized vaults, staking systems, yield protocols, and cross-chain infrastructure.

 I have contributed to numerous public audit competitions across Code4rena, Sherlock, Immunefi, and Cantina, earning five podium finishes.
 This experience has exposed me to different protocol architectures and codebases ranging from approximately 1,000 to more than 10,000 lines of Solidity.